-You may well be familiar with most or all of the terminology used in this guide - but if not, please refer to the glossary.
+You may well be familiar with most or all of the terminology used in this guide - but if not, please refer to the glossary on page 51.

 1.2 Why is monitoring and evaluation important?

 Monitoring and evaluation has three main purposes.
 It enables you to: